Types of image descriptions

 Alternative text can help people who use assistive technology understand visual information and make sure everyone can access all parts of a story.

-Explore our other trainings
+Explore our other training

 Make link destinations clear for everyone

-Ensure the right language is set to properly interpret the content.
+Ensure the right language is set to properly interpret the content